mapcomponents/react-map-components-core/README.md

 ## Usage / Installation

-1. ```yarn add react-map-components-core``` to install and add this package as a dependency to your projects package.json
+1. ```yarn add @mapcomponents/react-core``` to install and add this package as a dependency to your projects package.json

 ## Available Scripts